YuvalRi/ReverseCorrelation/ReadMe.md

 # Reverse Correlation Project

+The reverse correlation technique is a data driven study method used primarily in psychological and neurophysiological research.

 ## Generating stimuli
 The code enables a creation of noised images which are used for psychological and neurophysiological research.